cloudfoundry/docs-bosh/content/cli-v2.md

 - `bosh -e my-env clean-up [--all]`

-    Cleans up releases, stemcells, orphaned disks, and other unused resources.
+    Cleans up unused resources, but keeps orphaned disks and the two most recent versions of stemcells and releases.

-    - `--all` flag forces cleanup for orphaned disks
+    - `--all` flag cleans up all unused resources including orphaned disks.

+    Note that orphan disks get deleted after a few days by default.
+See [Orphan Disks](persistent-disks.md#orphaned-disks) for more details.

 #### Help {: #help }